CoreNetwork/TradeCraft/README.md

    * Any trade can be completed 3-13 times.
 This means that any 2nd+ completion has 20% chance to restock the whole tree.
 If you trade something 8 times, the game will roll a dice 8 times.
    * This means that there is a chance for the same trade to be restocked when you close the GUI.
    * There is a super small chance to lock every trade and make a villager unusable.

+## Known issues

+Because the profession and its trades are pulled from the database when a villager is right clicked, some client-side mods might show different profession than the one accessed in the trade window.

+Plugin will not co-operate with any other plugin influencing villager trades.